bpmn-io/bpmn-js/.github/CONTRIBUTING.md

 We use our [issue tracker](https://github.com/bpmn-io/bpmn-js/issues) for project communication, discussion and planning.

-### Creating an Issue

-Help others to understand your request:

-* Be clear whether you [file a bug](#reporting-a-bug) or [suggest a new feature/improvement](#suggesting-a-feature)
-* Be descriptive when reporting (what, where, when and how)

-#### Reporting a Bug

-Help us to understand and reproduce your issue:

-* Attach your environment (browser, bpmn-js version)
-* Attach steps to reproduce
-* Attach code samples, configuration options or stack traces that provide the necessary context

-If possible, try to build an example that reproduces your problem.
-You can use our playgrounds for [viewer](https://jsfiddle.net/kxqy09gf/) or [modeler](https://jsfiddle.net/08p147e9/) as a starting point or put a demo up on [GitHub](https://github.com/) for inspection.

-#### Suggesting a Feature

-* Provide the necessary context that allows us to understand how your proposal improves our library

 ### Helping out

 * Share your perspective on issues